 Our 150 professors favour a thematic and multidisciplinary approach to training and research in order to advance scientific knowledge.
 Students are integrated into research teams from the start, which greatly facilitates the acquisition and development of knowledge and skills.
 Professors are frequently looking for students eager to contribute to the advancement of science through innovative research projects.

 A university of human scale

 Every year, INRS welcomes close to 600 students (40% master’s and 60% doctorates).
 Nearly 50% of its students are women.
 Every year, it welcomes about 100 postdoctoral fellows.
 As of 2011, INRS awarded more than 2,250 degrees.
-INRS is open to the world: More than 40% of its students are foreign nationals from forty countries including France, Morocco, Tunisia, Italy, Germany, India, China, Vietnam, and Mexico.
+INRS is open to the world: with 50 % of its students are foreign nationals from forty countries including France, Morocco, Tunisia, Italy, Germany, India, China, Vietnam, and Mexico.

 Graduate and postgraduate programs

 INRS offers 26 distinct and highly specialized programs (14 master’s and 8 doctorates, short program an DESS) with research or without.
 It also offers programs with professional profiles.

 INRS works with a number of major partners across Quebec and Canada.
 INRS is part of a network of international partners.
 Our four Centres take an active approach to research and work in partnership with the industry and government.
 INRS professors work with colleagues from over twenty university institutions in European, Asian, American, and African countries.